Rohan5manza/WatcherML/README.md

 ---

-## The short version
+## Improve your ML workflows

+With the advent of AI dev in today's world, running multiple ML runs for a project has become routine.
+However, understanding why a run failed on your GPU cluster, which intervention recovered it, and whether that recovery can be trusted, remains painfully manual.

+CUDA OOM errors are arguably the most common bottleneck in AI dev.
+They can erase hours, or even days, of GPU training.

-A manual retry can make an OOM disappear.
+A manual retry can make a CUDA OOM disappear.
 That does not necessarily tell a team:

 * what state the failed process was in;
 * which evidence supports the diagnosis;